-High-quality sea salts typically contain 60 trace minerals.
-In the case of Himalayan sea salt, the number is said to be 84.
-Either way, sea salts are a great source of minerals.
+High-quality sea salts typically contain upwards of 60 trace minerals and for specific types like Himalayan sea salt, that number is said to be closer to 84.
+Either way, sea salts are a great source of micronutrients.

 It’s become harder and harder to obtain trace minerals from the foods we eat due to the lack of nutrient-rich soil.
 However, trace minerals are still abundant in our planet’s seas and oceans, from which we get a variety of sea salts.
 (1)

-Here’s how sodium works within the body: Essentially, water follows salt, which means if you increase sodium too much, water retention also occurs.
-At the same time, the opposite is also true: A loss in sodium results in a loss in water, potentially causing dehydration and extreme thirst.
+Here’s how sodium works within the body: water follows salt, which means if you increase your sodium intake too much, water retention also occurs.
+At the same time, the opposite is also true: a loss in sodium results in a loss in water, potentially causing symptoms like dehydration and extreme thirst.

-By consuming sea salt daily, you also ensure that you maintain sufficient sodium levels, and this helps balance your sodium-potassium ratios.
+By consuming sea salt in moderation each day, you also ensure that you are maintaining sufficient sodium levels, which helps balance your sodium-potassium ratios.
 Sodium and potassium are two electrolytes that work together to ensure that there is proper fluid balance in your body’s cells as well as your blood plasma and extracellular fluid.
 (2)

 The minimal processing of unrefined sea salt enables it to retain much of its natural mineral content.
-Sea can contains many of the major electrolytes, like sodium, magnesium, calcium and potassium, that are absolutely essential to good health.
-(3)
+Sea salt contains many of the major electrolytes, like sodium, magnesium, calcium and potassium, that are absolutely essential to good health.

-4. Proper Brain, Muscle and Nervous System Function
+4. Promotes Brain, Muscle and Nervous System Function

-As a provider of sodium, sea salt is not just good for — it’s essential for proper brain, muscle and nervous system function.
-As I already said, sodium is a regulator of water in your body.
-It’s also required for the transmission of electrical signals in the body.
+As a good source of sodium, sea salt is essential for proper brain, muscle and nervous system function.
+Not only does sodium play a role in regulating your body’s fluid balance, but it’s also required for the transmission of electrical signals in the body.
 Why is this so important?
 Without the proper transmission of electrical signals in the body, so many things can get thrown off.

 Without this communication system working as it should, the brain, muscles and nervous systems are especially inclined to suffer.
 Both too much and too little sodium cause cellular malfunction.
 So as much as you hear about making sure you don’t get too much salt in your diet, it’s also absolutely just as important to make sure we get enough.
 (4)

-Not getting enough salt in your diet can actually negatively impact your digestive health.
-If you don’t get enough salt in your diet, it can lead to your body not producing enough hydrochloric acid (HCL) in your stomach.
-If you have low stomach acid, it can seriously throw off your digestive system.
-Consuming the right amount of sea salt helps your body produce proper amounts of HCL since sea salt provides chloride, which is the building block of stomach acid.
+Not getting enough salt in your diet can also negatively impact your digestive health.
+In fact, a lack of salt in the diet can lead to a reduction of hydrochloric acid (HCL) in your stomach.
+If you have low stomach acid, it can seriously throw your digestive system out of whack, contributing to issues like heartburn, stomach pain, vomiting and constipation.
+(5) Consuming the right amount of sea salt can help your body produce proper amounts of HCL since sea salt provides chloride, one of the building blocks of stomach acid.

-Having enough stomach acid also helps our bodies to absorb vitamins and minerals like calcium, zinc, iron, folate and B12.
-So consuming a high-quality sea salt regularly can help your body absorb more nutrients from the foods that you eat.
-This is great news since it’s not only what you eat, but how your body processes what you eat, that gives your body the nutrients it needs on a daily basis.
+Having enough stomach acid also helps our bodies to absorb vitamins and minerals like calcium, zinc, iron, folate and vitamin B12.
+For this reason, consuming a high-quality sea salt regularly can help your body absorb more nutrients from the foods that you eat.
+This is great news since it’s not only what you eat, but how your body processes what you eat that gives your body the essential nutrients it needs on a daily basis.